SyntaxPartnership/mega-man-chronicles/README.md

 - Removed the spacebar dealing damage to the player.
 - Added damage functions when coming in contact with enemies.
 - Added death and respawn functions for enemies.
+- Fixed an issue where the player would take additional damage upon a forced swap if the player was overlapping an enemy.
+- Fixed an issue where the player would force swap endlessly.
+- The player can now be killed by enemies.

 Credits: